Belly-Cresus Ganira

-Belly-Cresus Ganira (born 25 March 2000) is a Burundian swimmer.
+Belly-Cresus Ganira (born 25 March 2000 in Bujumbura) is a Burundian swimmer.
 He competed in the men's 100m freestyle event at the 2020 Summer Olympics.
 His time of 54.33 seconds did not qualify for the semifinals.

 Early years

 Ganira grew up in the Kinanira II neighborhood of Bujumbura.
 He began swimming at the age of four and joined a competitive club at age 10.

 Career

 In 2019, Ganira was awarded a grant to train at the FINA Development Centre in Dakar, Senegal for one year.

 Ganira broke six national records at the 2020 African Zone 2 Championships in Ghana, improving on five of his own records and breaking Billy-Scott Irakose's mark in the 50 metre freestyle event.